The Classic Croissant

 🥐 Almond croissant: A croissant filled with almond cream and topped with sliced almonds and powdered sugar.

-🍪 Crookie: A hybrid treat combining croissants and cookies for a delightful fusion of textures and flavours.
+🍪 Crookie: A hybrid treat combining croissants and cookies for a delightful fusion of textures and flavors.

 💚 Pistachio croissant: A croissant filled with creamy pistachio paste and sometimes topped with crushed pistachios.